-- Approaches to Learning: Children will show an interest in varied topics and activities, an eagerness to learn, creativity and independence in their interactions with activities and materials.
-(Behavioral, Emotional, Cognitive) - Social and Emotional: Children will demonstrate the ability to identify and express emotions. - Cognitive: Children will build skills related to attentiveness, perseverance, problem solving, memory, and flexibility as they interact with their environment.
+• Approaches to Learning: Children will show an interest in varied topics and activities, an eagerness to learn, creativity and independence in their interactions with activities and materials.
+(Behavioral, Emotional, Cognitive)

-- Physical: Children will develop control of large and small muscles for movement and manipulation of materials. - Language and Literacy: Children will demonstrate developmentally appropriate receptive and expressive language skills and communication and literacy strategies in their home language/s (may be English or another language/s).
+- Social and Emotional: Children will demonstrate the ability to identify and express emotions. - Cognitive: Children will build skills related to attentiveness, perseverance, problem solving, memory, and flexibility as they interact with their environment. - Physical: Children will develop control of large and small muscles for movement and manipulation of materials. - Language and Literacy: Children will demonstrate developmentally appropriate receptive and expressive language skills, as well as communication and literacy strategies in their home language(s) (may be English or another/other language(s)).
 English language learners will increase their use and comprehension of English. - Family Engagement: Families will be actively engaged in the program and their child's development.